-Frequently Asked Questions (Because apparently I get those…)
+Frequently Asked Questions (Because somehow I get those…)

 Are you published yet?

 Not yet.
-Maybe some day.
+Hopefully some day.
 That’s what I’m working toward.

 You write Christian Fiction?
 So, like Hallmark Movies? *No joke, I was actually asked this question.*